Package 'mwana'

 df

-An object of class data.frame returned by this package's plausibility checker for MFAZ data, containing the summarized results to be formatted.
+An data.frame object returned by mw_plausibility_check_mfaz() containing the summarized results to be formatted.

 Value